The Edge TV: History

 The Edge TV launched as a television extension of The Edge radio brand in New Zealand on Freeview channel 11 and Sky channel 114 at 4 pm on 27 June 2014.
 It replaced C4, which was a music channel run by MediaWorks.

 The station opened with a video giving a brief history of The Edge and the presenters introducing themselves, before going into the very first programme: Hot Right Now.
 The first music video to play on The Edge TV was "Problem" by Ariana Grande featuring Iggy Azalea.

 On 22 January 2016, the station rebranded to be consistent across its radio station, website, and TV channel.

 On 15 April 2018, the station changed their slogan (introduced during the station rebrand in 2016) from All The Hits to Love Hit Music.
 The station slogan rebrand was gradually rolled out across all platforms and completely to The Edge TV on 1 December 2018.

 On 1 July 2019, it was taken off terrestrial TV and replaced by ThreeLife + 1, and was converted into an HD online-only streaming service.
 A petition was launched to keep it on terrestrial television.
 The channel returned on 26 March 2020, replacing ThreeLife on Freeview channel 11 and Sky channel 118.

 On 7 September 2020, MediaWorks sold its television arm to US multimedia company Discovery (now Warner Bros.
 Discovery).
 The sale was finalised on 1 December.

-On 21 March 2022, the channel was removed, with a change to the Freeview channel lineup which saw new channels eden and Rush launched by Discovery New Zealand (now Warner Bros.
-Discovery New Zealand).
+On 21 March 2022, the channel was removed, with a change to the Freeview channel lineup which saw new channels eden and Rush launched by Discovery New Zealand (now Sky Free).
 It returned to an online-only broadcast.

 In December 2022, The Edge TV and sister channel Breeze TV ceased broadcasting.